-At last Wednesday's market the Peacock Farms display was overflowing with a rainbow of peppers (pictured below).
+At last Wednesday's market, the Peacock Farms display was overflowing with a rainbow of peppers (pictured below).
 It was about time for peperonata to make an appearance at a weekend dinner, so I filled up my bags with just about every color and almost made off with their Harvest basket.
 A hoarder's life for me.
-As I'm writing this (or was on Saturday) I can smell the rosemary, garlic, and peppers having a party on the stove.
+As I'm writing this, I can smell the rosemary, garlic, and peppers having a party on the stove.
 Yu-um.

 The flavor development of this dish benefits from some time in the fridge so I recommend making it a day ahead.

 Tools (If an item is linked, it's the same as what I use in my kitchen.)

 Ingredients (Makes approximately 3 heaping cups - Adapted from Cook's Illustrated)

 - 2 small/medium onions, sliced thin or about 1/4 inch (you should end up with 2 cups)

 - 2 pounds sweet peppers, seeds and ribs removed, sliced in half vertically Note: I used red and orange peppers for some visual diversity.
 You can use all red, but skip green.

 - 1 1/2 pounds fresh tomatoes, cored and diced (you should end up with about 18-20 oz after prepping)